Natural & Adversarial Bokeh Rendering via Circle-of-Confusion Predictive Network: Related Work

+Adversarial attacks \cite{zhang2022transferable,wan2023average} that generate $L_{p}$-norm perturbations have obvious noises and are now considered unrealistic.
+Recent works \cite{shamsabadi2020colorfool,engstrom2019exploring,guo2020watch,cheng2021pasadena} have tried to put emphasis on generating unrestricted adversarial images, which will not raise the suspicion of the people.
+From this point of view, unrestricted adversarial images make more sense in practice.
 The attacks mainly focus on three categories: geometric transformation, color modification and photography effect.
-A few works exploit image deformations to construct adversarial attacks \cite{engstrom2019exploring,alaifari2018adef,xiao2018spatially}.
+For geometric transformation, a few works exploit image deformations to construct adversarial attacks \cite{engstrom2019exploring}.
 The images do not contain unnatural noise.
-However, image distortion is not natural when applying to images with straight edges.
-Some works have tried to do semantic adversarial attacks by modifying the color of the object in the image \cite{shamsabadi2020colorfool, zhao2020adversarial, hosseini2018semantic,bhattad2019unrestricted}.
+However, image distortion is not natural when applied to images with straight edges.
+For color modification, some works have tried to do semantic adversarial attacks by modifying the color of the object in the image \cite{shamsabadi2020colorfool, zhao2020adversarial}.
 However, the colors of some objects in the adversarial attacked images defy common sense and look very fake (\eg, yellow river, purple tree, \etc).
-Guo \etal \cite{guo2020watch} propose an adversarial attack method that can generate visually natural motion-blurred adversarial examples, which mimics a type of photographic effect with high fidelity.
-However, the method did not consider the depth information of the image, and cannot be extended to generating defocus blur.
+For photography effect, Guo \etal \cite{guo2020watch} propose an adversarial attack method that can generate visually motion-blurred adversarial examples, which mimics a type of photographic effect with high fidelity.
+However, the method cannot be extended to generate defocus blur.